digitalmethodsinitiative/zeeschuimer/README.md

 ## Original Zeeschuimer

 The original Zeeschuimer is a browser extension that monitors internet traffic while you are browsing a social media site and collects data about the items you see in a platform's web interface for later systematic analysis.
 It was primarily intended for researchers who wished to systematically study content on social media platforms that resist conventional scraping or API-based data collection.
-To learn more about the original Zeeschuimer project, refer to their [GitHub repository](https://github.com/digitalmethodsinitiative/zeeschuimer).
+To learn more about the original Zeeschuimer project, see the original [GitHub repository](https://github.com/digitalmethodsinitiative/zeeschuimer).

 ## Modifications for Real-Time Data Capture and Firebase Backend

 Zeeschuimer-F introduces a significant modification by implementing replacing the 4CAT backend with [zeeschuimer-fb-backend](https://github.com/michaelachmann/zeeschuimer-fb-backend), a Firebase backend to instantly save the captured data on a remote server.
-The extension communicates seamlessly with the Firebase server, enabling efficient and secure storage of captured data for later analysis.
+The extension communicates seamlessly with the Firebase server, enabling efficient and secure storage of real-time captured data for later analysis.

 ## Future Work

-The modified Zeeschuimer-F and [zeeschuimer-fb-backend](https://github.com/michaelachmann/zeeschuimer-fb-backend) have been developed rapidly for a personal research project.
+The modified Zeeschuimer-F and [zeeschuimer-fb-backend](https://github.com/michaelachmann/zeeschuimer-fb-backend) have been developed rapidly for a running research project.
 Everyone can clone the backend and create their own Firebase instance.
-Future improvements of the project would be to add user management and a front-end.
+Future improvements of the project would add user management and a front-end.

 ## License